 Can there be symptoms with diffuse changes in the myocardium?

-What kind of examination may be needed?
+What examination may be needed?

-If there is a suspicion of a disease that caused changes in the myocardium, additional diagnostic methods may be prescribed:
+If there is a suspicion of a disease that has caused changes in the myocardium, additional diagnostic methods may be prescribed:

 Treatment